yuxshao/ellipse-test/README.md

 * `alg-other.h` contains other functions required by the ellipse algorithms.

 Sample output in output-50-by-50.
 Each block starts with the width/height of the ellipse, the difference count in output, and a visual. `X` indicates where both algorithms drew. `.` where neither. `o` where only the old one, and `n` where only the new one.

+I think primarily the new one draws more inward outlines, especially at a sharp turn.
+It has no holes where the old one does though.
+See outputs for coordinates (28 8) (28 9), and (44 10) to (47 11).